saharking1298/frank-the-prank-server/README.md

-# frank-the-prank-server
+# Frank The Prank Web Server Documentation

-The official web server for Frank The Prank.
-Connects between FtpHost and FtpRemote.
+Sorry, no documentation yet!